mhjort/huutopussi/README.md

 ### Development mode (auto reload & REPL)

+In development mode assets (images and JS) are served from client and server is only API.
-To start a web server for the application (runs in port 3000), run:
+To start a web server (Rest API) for the application (runs in port 3000), run:

     lein ring server-headless